 Pepe came to us in her hatching year, in August 2006.
 Her injuries were probably caused by a collision with a vehicle.
 Pepe had a compound humeral fracture in the left wing, which was pinned.
 She has a chronic wing droop and never regained flight.
 Her sight in the left eye is also compromised.
-When Pepe arrived, she had been skunked, therefore her name “Pepe Le Pew”.
+When Pepe arrived, she had been skunked, hence her name “Pepe Le Pew”.

 Pepe has a mellow demeanor and likes to sit on the perch in her aviary, looking out on the Great Swamp.
 Red-tailed hawks are New Jersey’s most common large hawk and live in more habitats (forests, edge habitats, prairies, fields, meadows and deserts) than any other raptor.